diodechain/website/_posts/2019-10-03-diode-frequently-asked-questions.md

 *   Diode is the only Blockchain with super-light clients that:
     *   Works in Browsers
     *   Works on Mobile
-    *   Works on Embedded Devices (RaspberryPi, Arduino, ESP32...)
+    *   Works on Embedded Devices (Raspberry Pi, Arduino, ESP32...)
 *   Diode has an incentive model for Data traffic built-in